Kingston-class coastal defence vessel

 The Kingston class consists of 12 coastal defence vessels operated by the Royal Canadian Navy.
 The class is the name for the Maritime Coastal Defence Vessel Project (MCDV).
 These multi-role vessels were built and launched from the mid- to late-1990s and are crewed by a combination of Naval Reserve and Regular Force personnel.
 The main missions of the vessels are reservist training, coastal patrol, minesweeping, law enforcement, pollution surveillance and search and rescue.
 The multi-purpose nature of the vessels led to their mixed construction between commercial and naval standards.
 The Kingston class is split between the east and west coasts of Canada and regularly deploy overseas to West Africa, Europe, Central America and the Caribbean.

-In July 2025, the Royal Canadian Navy announced that the Kingston class will begin to be paid off and retired starting in late 2025, with an intended replacement in the planning stage.
+In July 2025, the Royal Canadian Navy announced that the Kingston class will begin to be paid off and retired starting in late 2025.
+They will be replaced by 16–20 corvettes, as part of the Continental Defence Corvette program.